fititnt/template/joomla/library/simple/readme.txt

 They, call some instance name.
 Normaly the same name of one folder.

-	$facebook = JUGRS::getFacebook();
+	$subpackage = LibExample::getSubpackage();

 Then, call some function inside this instance.
-All they are on /libraries/jugrs/"name"/"name".php.
-Some of these funcions will return one value that must be printed, and others just return TRUE if it runs, and will do something for you on your site.
-One another example:

-	echo $facebook->comment();
+They are, for this example, inside of folder /libraries/{libexample}/{subpackage}/

+Some examples:

+        $subpackage->set('variable','private variable value');

+        $subpackage->public = 'Public variable value';

+        $subpackage->debug();

+Will print:

+LibexampleSubpackage Object
+(
+    [variable:LibexampleSubpackage:private] => private variable value
+    [public] => Public variable value
+)

 --------------------------- Instalation & Dependences --------------------------
 Dependences:
-- CMS Joomla 1.6+ (or equivalent)
+- CMS Joomla 1.7+ (or equivalent)
 - PHP 5.2+

 HOW TO INSTALL?
     JOOMLA 1.5

-This library is aimed to use on Joomla 1.6+.
-It provably can run also on Joomla 1.5 but not with the installer.
+This library is aimed to use on Joomla 1.7+.
+It provably can run also on Joomla 1.7 but not with the installer.
 Try copy to livraries folders and see if works.

-    JOOMLA 1.6+
+    JOOMLA 1.7+

         EXTENSION MANAGER: INSTALL